In an instant, you have what you want.

 The cards became a thing fairly quickly, with 42,000 users in the first year.(2) It didn’t take Americans long to love the idea of credit!

 By 2014, The Federal Reserve found that 72% of Americans have at least one credit card.(3) In just over 50 years, we’ve gone from a society that rarely used credit cards, and hardly understood the concept, to one that is so dependent on credit we can’t imagine life without it.
 And that’s exactly where the credit card companies want us.
 They make a killing on how easy it is for us to swipe to get what we want.
-The Federal Reserve says Americans approached $1 trillion in credit card debt by the end of 2016.(4) Did you catch that? $1 trillion dollars!
+The Federal Reserve says Americans are approaching $1 trillion in credit card debt.(4) Did you catch that? $1 trillion!
 We love our credit cards, but they’re stealing our joy!

 How Credit Cards Work